Sami-Ilahi/Sami-Ilahi/README.md

 ### About Me

-<strong>I'm a Full Stack Developer based in netherlands,</strong> soaking up as much knowledge and practice as I can at Integrify in an attempt to perfect my craft.
-So far, I have HTML, CSS, SAAS Javascript, TypeScript, Node.JS, ReactJS, Express.JS MongoDb, Git/GitHub, DevOps, and soon AWS Cloud Services under my belt.
+I'm a Full Stack Developer based in netherlands, soaking up as much knowledge and practice as I can at Integrify in an attempt to perfect my craft.
+So far, I have<strong> HTML, CSS, SAAS Javascript, TypeScript, Node.JS, ReactJS, Express.JS, MongoDb, Git/GitHub, DevOps,</strong> and soon<strong> AWS Cloud Services</strong> under my belt.

 🎮 In addition to web development, I have broad interests including sciences of education, management, marketing and product management, politics, photography, and traveling...